THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 In addition, with the Church suffering (those in purgatory) we all make up what is known as the Communion of Saints, part of one glorious mystical body of Christ in His Church.
 We are truly all in this together!

 Many saints are patrons of more than one occupation or cause, such as St. Joseph, who, besides being a Universal Patron of the Church is also considered a patron saint of fathers, carpenters, and social justice.
-St. Therese of Lisieux, the "Little Flower," is patron saint not only of florists but also of missions as well.
+St. Therese of Lisieux, the "Little Flower," known for her great humility in her "Little Way", is patron saint not only of florists but also of missions as well.

 The Blessed Virgin Mary is also considered a patron saint and has been given quite a few names as one, including many for places she has appeared (as in Our Lady of Fatima, Our Lady of Lourdes, and Our Lady